trothr/xmitmsgx/Functions.md

 `xmmake` takes the following argument

-pointer to MSGSTRUCT or NULL
+pointer to MSGSTRUCT

-If you supply NULL then xmmake() will attempt to use a global static MSGSTRUCT, if it was provisioned by xmopen().
-This is not thread safe.
+While some functions will accept NULL for the MSGSTRUCT pointer, xmmake() does not.

+You must provide xmmake() with a buffer to hold the message, member `msgbuf`, and its length, `msglen`.
+The latter will be replaced with the size of the message.

 * int xmprint(,,,,)